On partition functions and phases of scalars in AdS: Introduction

 One-loop partition functions for quantum fields on maximally symmetric spaces have been the topic of interest for quite some time \cite{Burgess:1984ti}-\cite{Das:2006wg}.
 Since the initial computations, various new techniques have been invented.
 The renewed momentum in the field was primarily motivated from the AdS/CFT correspondence.
 Thermal $AdS_{d+1}$ is the quotient $\mathbb{H}^{d+1}/\mathbb{Z}$.
 Using this fact, expressions for the partition functions were obtained for $AdS_3$ after computing the heat kernels using the method of images in \cite{Giombi:2008vd}.
 By noting that the one-loop determinant is a meromorphic function of $\D=d/2+\sqrt{(d/2)^2+m^2}$ the authors of \cite{Denef:2009kn} have obtained the corresponding expressions utilizing the normal modes.
 Group theoretic methods were used in \cite{David:2009xg}-\cite{Gopakumar:2011qs} to obtain the heat kernels for $d\ge 3$.
 Connection between the heat kernel methods and that using normal modes is recently explored in \cite{Martin:2019flv}.
 In this paper we give an alternate derivation of these results for scalars using the eigenfunctions of the Laplacian operator in $AdS$ for Euclidean $AdS$.
 We show that our computation essentially involves the method of images applied to the Green's function and generalizes to $AdS$ spaces with arbitrary dimensions.
 A similar method using global coordinates was used in \cite{Kraus:2020nga}.
 The computation here being done using Poincar\'e coordinates differs from this in details.

 The subsequent sections of the paper are devoted to the study of phases of scalar theories on thermal $AdS_{d+1}$.
 We identify the regions in the $\b$-$m^2$ parameter space that correspond to the symmetry preserving and symmetry breaking phases for $d=1,2,3$.
 It is expected that the ultraviolet properties of the theory remain unaffected by the finite curvature of $AdS$ space.
 As a consequence the zero temperature contribution to the leading effective action is divergent in the ultraviolet as in flat space for $d \ge 1$.
 We regularize this using dimensional regularization and obtain a finite answer by using the standard procedure of adding counterterms.
 It is further essential to regularize the volume of thermal $AdS_{d+1}$ in order to proceed with the analysis.
-This regularization for Euclidean $AdS$ has appeared in literature in various contexts (see for example\cite{Graham:1999jg}-\cite{Cotler:2018zff}).
-We find that the sign of the regularized volume of thermal $AdS_{d+1}$ plays a crucial role in the qualitative nature of the phase diagrams.
-Due to this the phase diagrams for the $O(N)$ vector model, with finite $N$ on $AdS_2$ and $AdS_3$ are similar and differ from that on $AdS_4$.
-An interesting feature in $d=1,2$ is that, the symmetry breaking phase persists at high temperatures unlike that in flat space.
+We use two regularization schemes namely cutoff \cite{Sen:2008vm}-\cite{Cotler:2018zff} and dimensional regularization \cite{Graham:1999jg}-\cite {Diaz:2007an} to obtain the regularized volume ${\cal V}_{d+1}$.
+The sign of ${\cal V}_{d+1}$ plays a crucial role in the qualitative nature of the phase diagrams.
+For $AdS_3$ the regularized volume ${\cal V}_{3}$ from the two schemes differ in magnitude and in sign.
+The zero temperature contribution to the effective potential is finite and unambiguous.
+For example, both the dimensional regularization and the heat kernel methods give the same result.
+We thus study the phases of the $O(N)$ vector model corresponding to both the regularization schemes, each giving a different qualitative behavior.
+The choice of the phase diagram is presumably determined by fixing the ground state energy of the boundary CFT.
+Along the same lines, we find that the phase diagrams for the $O(N)$ vector model, with finite $N$ on $AdS_2$ and $AdS_3$ with negative ${\cal V}_{d+1}$ are similar and differ from that on $AdS_4$ and $AdS_3$ having ${\cal V}_{d+1}$ positive.
+An interesting feature in $d=1,2$, when ${\cal V}_{d+1}$ is negative is that, the symmetry breaking phase persists at high temperatures unlike that in flat space.